 Except for an annual membership fee and a few select classes, all activities offered by ACCC are free for members.
 At this time, there is very little revenue from program fees.
 The program is primarily funded by a private donor; current funding will allow the program to operate for approximately three more years.

-Avenidas would like an ACT project team to help explore options for generating revenue in the Avenidas Chinese Community Center, so the Center can remain sustainable and perhaps can expand to provide services throughout the Bay Area and California…and maybe the United States!
-The project team may explore potential collaborations and partnerships as revenue sources.
-The project will include market research and financial analysis to address these questions:
+Avenidas asked for an ACT project team to help explore options for generating revenue in the Avenidas Chinese Community Center, so the Center could remain sustainable and perhaps could expand to provide services throughout the Bay Area and California…and maybe the United States!